-In addition to the 30 billion plastic bottles being disposed of in U.S. landfills every year, bottled water negatively impacts our environment in many other ways.
-Over 20 billion barrels of oil are used each year to produce the 50 billion plastic bottles, producing some 2.5 billion tons of carbon dioxide pollution.
+Each year, 38 billion plastic bottles are disposed of in U.S. landfills, which take up to 450 years for a plastic bottle to decompose.
+However, bottled water negatively impacts our environment in many other ways.
+About 17 billion barrels of oil are used each year to produce the plastic bottles consumed by Americans, resulting in 2.5 million tons of carbon dioxide pollution.
 It takes three times the amount of water to produce the bottle as it does to fill it.
-Once these bottles hit the landfill, it can take up to 700 years for a plastic bottle to decompose.

 Switching from bottled water to home water filtration is one of the fastest, easiest and most impactful steps to live healthy, save money and protect the planet.
 Home water purification is by far the most economical, most convenient and most effective way of producing high quality, healthy water.